Valaika homers twice to lead Orioles past Nationals 6-1

 TRAINER’S ROOM

 Nationals: RHP Stephen Strasburg has had some neck discomfort recently.
-“We backed him down again,” manager Dave Martinez said before the game.
+“We backed him down again,” Martinez said before the game.
 “I know they’re going to look at some different options, probably see if we can find another specialist for him to go see.”
 Strasburg hasn’t pitched since June 1.

 UP NEXT